Selani00/Weather-app-Frontend/README.md

 - Create account in vercel
 - Create new project
-- Connect github account and select this repository and click install to install the repo
+- Connect github account and select this repository then click install to install the repo
 - Select vite as a framework
-- Add environment variable
+- Add environment variables
 - Deployed

 **Website Link** - https://weather-app-frontend-three.vercel.app/